rockroman/CI_PP4-Knowledge-Flow/README.md

 ### Set role page

-- After successful rgistration user is reirected  this page that gives Mentor or Student functionality of a web app
+- After successful registration user is redirected  to this page that gives the Mentor or Student functionality of a web app
-- User can register as Student Or Mentor
+- User can register as a Student or mentor.
-- Each card presented gives a brief description of a role selected and upo clickinguser profile role is set
+- Each card presented gives a brief description of a role selected and upon clicking the user profile role is set
 - User Story covered with this feature: 2

 <details><summary>See Set role Page</summary>